Frequently Asked Questions About Great River Connections Academy

 - Ohio’s State Tests—students in grades 3–8

-- English Language Arts, Mathematics, Science, and Social Studies
+- English Language Arts, Mathematics, and Science

 - End-of-Course Tests—high school students, Class of 2018 and beyond